UnityOfFairfax/selenium-wiki/Ruby-Bindings.md

 ## Using Curb or your own HTTP client

 For internal HTTP communication, `Net::HTTP` is used by default.
-If you e.g. have the [Curb gem](https://rubygems.org/gems/curb) installed, you can switch to it by doing:
+If you have the [`Curb` gem](https://rubygems.org/gems/curb) installed, you can switch to it by doing:

 ```ruby
 require 'selenium/webdriver/remote/http/curb'